Meet your awesome MCAT Mastery Mentors

 MCAT Score: 517

-Struggling with his schedule and not knowing how to study efficiently, Arvind figured out the right strategies and mindset to eventually increase his score by 18 points from a 499 to a 517 on the MCAT in just 3 months!
+Struggling with his schedule and not knowing how to study efficiently, Arvind figured out the right strategies and mindset to eventually increase his score by 18 points from a 499 to a 517 on the MCAT in less than 3 months!

 MCAT Score: 518